-Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a leased vehicle to the Superintendent and a monthly vehicle allowance for other senior management positions.
-The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.
-Some senior staff are also provided with an annual allowance for car insurance and car repairs.
+Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a leased vehicle to the Superintendent, and a monthly vehicle allowance for other senior management positions.
+An annual allowance for vehicle insurance and repairs is also provided.
+These allowances are set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.

-Internet Allowance
+Internet allowance

-Due to the integral role technology plays in the workplace, the Board provides an annual internet/WAN allowance to the Superintendent and other senior staff.
+Due to the integral role technology plays in the workplace, the Board provides an annual internet/Wan allowance to the Superintendent and other senior staff.